explodinglabs/explodinglabs.github.io/_drafts/2020-10-29-big-ball-of-mud.markdown

 > Patterns Languages of Programs (PLoP '97/EuroPLoP '97) Monticello, Illinois,
 > September 1997</cite>

-What to do if you have BBOM:
+What to do if you have a BBOM:

 - Any new work coming in goes into a new application (or _applications_).
 - Start peeling off pieces of code into the new application(s), starting with